 While the tooth is numb, an access opening is made on top of the tooth and a series of root canal files are placed into the opening one at a time, removing the pulp, nerve tissue and bacteria.
-If tooth decay is present.
-They may also be removed with special dental instruments.
+If tooth decay is present, it may also be removed with special dental instruments.
 The pulp chamber is cleaned and disinfected and allowed to heal.

 Once the tooth is thoroughly cleaned, it will be sealed with either a permanent filling or if additional appointments are needed, a temporary filling will be placed.

 At the next appointment, usually a week later, the roots and the inside cavity of the tooth will be filled and sealed with special dental material.
 A filling will be placed to cover the opening on top of the tooth.
-In addition, all teeth that have root canal treatment should have a crown (cap) placed.
-This will protect the tooth, prevent it from breaking and restore it to its full function.
+In addition, all the teeth that had root canal treatment should have a crown (cap) placed.
+This will protect the teeth, prevent them from breaking and restore them to their full function.